Banu Shahr: Ancestors

 "The Beginning and the End" and said that they had reached the summit of glory, and honor its peak, and the history has maintained and noted their glory, they are the owners of two paradises, 1st paradise: they owned the Kingdom of Saba'a Sheba before Islam, and the 2nd paradise: they're the masters of the Arabs and kings after their migration from Yemen and dispersed throughout the Arabian Peninsula.
 After the Islamic prophet Muhammad's mission was to them in Islam and the status of a great gesture honest, as are the first Arab tribes believe in Muhammad, and endorsement of his letter, and they help him with their money and themselves.
 They are the owners of the Islamic conquests in honorable positions in raising the banner of monotheism and the spread of Islam in the corners of the earth, and many of them were/are scholars and poets who influenced in the Arab and Islamic culture.

 Brief of Bani Shehr battles against The Ottoman Empire

-In the 1207 the Prince Gurm bin Saeed al-Shehri led armies to fight Turkish troops repulsed the attack of the country of Ghamed and Zahran (Al-Bahah), they said many were killed from the tribe of (Asir) 800 men in that battle.
+In the year 1792/هـ1207 the Prince Gurm bin Saeed al-Asbali al-Shehri, Also known as the Sheikh of Banu Shehr sent his men to fight Ottoman troops in the city of Al-Baha, and repulsed the attack of the Ottomans against Ghamid and Zahran, they said many were killed from the tribe of (Asir) 800 men in that battle.